THE WHAREKIRAUPONGA UNDERGROUND MINE

 PROPERTY DAMAGE

-Consent conditions for vibration from the development of the ore transport tunnel will be set well below the level where property damage could occur.
-We know from the community, that there can be concern around what we would do if mine-related activity caused property damage.
 In recognition of this, we have a procedure in place to assist owners if they believe their property may have been damaged.
-If it is determined that property damage is attributable to our activities, OceanaGold Waihi will remedy the damage at our cost.
-Our experience in Waihi with our Correnso and Martha Underground mines shows that this approach works well and provides assurance to property owners on land above any underground infrastructure.
+If it is determined that property damage is attributable to our activities, we will remedy the damage at our cost.
+Our experience in Waihi with our Correnso and Martha Underground mines shows that this approach provides assurance to property owners on land above any underground infrastructure.

 ENVIRONMENTAL NET GAIN AND BIODIVERSITY

-A key project commitment is to initiate and sustain an environmental net gain throughout the life of the project, such that the immediate area and environment is left in an improved state from an ecological perspective than had the project not taken place.
+A key project commitment is to initiate and sustain an environmental net gain throughout the life of the project such that the immediate area and environment is left in an improved state from an ecological perspective than had the project not taken place.
+At the Willows Road infrastructure area, we plan to:

 - Protect natural environmental and ecological assets identified on the land as part of the independent ecological surveys and assessments undertaken.